How to install PostgreSQL on Ubuntu 24.04 LTS

 print("Table doesn't exist.")

-To run the Python script type:
+Finally, run the Python script to test the connection:

 python sqlcon.py